 “Die-san, where are you!”

 Did she run away?
 Ah, no—found her.
 Terra's stature was an advantage in this situation; she was practically a watchtower.
-A small, silver-haired figure jammed herself into the moving crowd and began making her way through.
+A small, silver-haired figure jammed into the moving crowd and began forcing her way through.
 However, she staggered every time the huge rucksack she’d worn earlier carelessly swung into passers-by.

 “Die-san, wait!”

+Terra’s loud shouts, coming from a tall person, made everyone turn around to look.
+Diode also turned in surprise, but—bam—her bag smacked the wall and sent her floating into the air with the recoil.
 Being close to the rotating ship's central axis, gravity was weak.
-Diode spun as she ascended, but she promptly killed the rotation by grabbing the strap of the heavy pack she carried and ripping it off her back.
+Diode spun as she ascended, but she reflexively killed the rotation by grabbing the strap of the heavy pack she carried and ripping it off her back.
 As expected for a twister, the conservation of angular momentum was written into her spinal column.

 “...You changed fast.”